beamable/UnrealSDK/Docs/docs/features/stats.md

 ![unreal-beamable-stats-portal](./images/stats-portal.png)
 ## Usage Guidelines
 ### Batching updates
-In this example there is created a new `UpdateCommand` and commited right away.
+In this example there is created a new `UpdateCommand` and committed right away.
 For better performance and reduced calls to Beamable, it is encouraged to:

 - Create `UpdateCommand`
 - Use the other functions in the `UBeamStatsSubsystem` to set up as many changes as possible.